Alfresco/docs-alfresco/search-enterprise/latest/config/language.md

             "asciifolding",
             "custom_word_delimiter_graph",
             "lowercase",
+            "french_stemmer_multiplexer"
-            "french_stemmer"          ]
+          ]
         }
       },
       "filter": {
         "french_stemmer": {
           "type": "stemmer",
-          "language": "light_french"        }
+          "language": "light_french"
+        },
+        "french_stemmer_multiplexer": {
+          "type": "multiplexer",
+          "filters": [ "french_stemmer" ]
         }
       }
     }
   }
+}
 ```

 The `analysis` section contains three analyzers and any custom defined filters.
 Each analyzer section must contain at least one tokenizer.
-You can optionally include a number of filters which can then modify the tokens, for example to convert text to lowercase for the index. `locale_content` is a symmetric content analyzer, which in this example is set to `french`. `locale_text_index` is an asymmetric text analyzer, which is set to use whitespace as the delimiter, and has several filters including a custom defined filter, in this case called `french_stemmer`.
+You can optionally include a number of filters which can then modify the tokens, for example to convert text to lowercase for the index. `locale_content` is a symmetric content analyzer, which in this example is set to `french`. `locale_text_index` is an asymmetric text analyzer, which is set to use whitespace as the delimiter, and has several filters including a custom defined filter, in this case called `french_stemmer_multiplexer`.
 The `locale_text_query` section contains an asymmetric text query analyzer which is also set to use whitespace as the delimiter.
-It has several filters, including, in this case, one called `french_stemmer`.
+It has several filters, including, in this case, one called `french_stemmer_multiplexer`.
+The filter section contains any custom defined filters that are to be used by the analyzers.
+In this case the filter is called `french_stemmer_multiplexer`.
 The `filter` section contains any custom defined filters that are to be used by the analyzers.
 In this case the filter is called `french_stemmer`.

 ## Checking configuration